Banduk Marika: Artistic career

 She was also artist-in-residence at the East Sydney Technical College's school of Art and the Warrnambool TAFE.

 Marika incorporated the stories of her clan in her artistic work, such as the Djan'kawu, the Wagilag sisters and the turtle hunters.

 Marika, along with the Rirratjingi clan and the Museum and Art Gallery of the Northern Territory (MAGNT), worked together to publish Yalangbara: Art of the Djang'kawu, launched at Government House, Darwin in 2009.
 The book examines many aspects of Yolngu culture, art, history, tradition, as well as their custodial relationship to land and the issue of copyright.
 The name derives from the supernatural ancestor siblings, the Djang'kawu, and includes artwork from three generations of Marikas depicting aspects of the story.

 The Yalangbara: art of the Djang'kawu touring exhibition, instigated by Marika and developed with the assistance of other family members and MAGNT, opened at the National Museum of Australia from 7 December 2010.
 This was the first major survey exhibition of the Marika family's work, and covers around 50 named sites in the Yalangbara peninsula that were traversed by the Djang'kawu journey.

 In 2017 she and Tiwi Islander Bede Tungutalum were chosen to design a set of four postage stamps with the theme "Art of the North" for Australia Post.

+Exhibitions and collections

-Her work has been shown in America, India, Egypt, Noumea and Singapore, and is represented in the collections of the National Gallery of Australia, Te Papa in New Zealand and the National Gallery of Art in Washington D.C.
+Her work has been shown in America, India, Egypt, Noumea and Singapore, and is represented in the collections of the National Gallery of Australia; Te Papa in New Zealand; and the National Gallery of Art in Washington D.C.
+Charles Darwin University holds one of her earliest prints, Makuwa.
+This was the first print by a Yirrkala artist that the University's art collection acquired.
+One of her most prominent collections was the Yalaŋbara suite, which she produced in 2000.
+It was a collection of six linocut prints that depicted several stories relating to the Yolŋu people.
+In 2016, Trinity College, Melbourne acquired her Yalaŋbara suite of works on paper, and the Burke Gallery at the college mounted an exhibition of her work in early 2021.
 Five of her prints were shown in the Know My Name exhibition of Australian women artists in 2020-21 at the National Gallery of Australia.